gc-na/cshellwiki.github.io/wiki/uname_english.md

 ```

 ## Common Options
-Here are some common options you can use with the `uname` command:

 - `-a`: Displays all available system information.
 - `-s`: Shows the kernel name.
 - `-n`: Displays the network node hostname.